24/7 Service [http://localhost/en/contact/247-service/]

 Mark van Tamelen joined Heinen & Hopman in 2000.
 He started as a drafter in the Dutch yacht division and expanded his field of operation over the years to the export department.
 He now takes care of specific unique projects with enthusiasm and devotion, key characteristics for which all H&H’s employees are known.

-To provide high-quality indoor air, we’ve designed a three-stage air purification system that kills 99% of the viruses and bacteria often within 24 hours.
+By implementing a three-stage air purification system, 99% of viruses and bacteria are killed within 24 hours.

 Mark van Tamelen